LucasAlvsz/igma-project/readme.md

 ### Without Docker:

-> Follow the steps to run the app without Docker and then run the following commands:
+> Follow the steps to run the app without Docker but instead of running the app, run the following commands:

 Deploy the database schema